jbakams/slimebot-volleyball/SETTING UP.md

 # 2. Webots

+This section is only if you are interested on running simulation in Webots.
+The game code can still be run outside of Webots, but the simulation and vizualization is noly set for Webots.

 [Webots](https://cyberbotics.com/) is multi-purposes software for robotic simualtions.
 You can refer to the [User Guide](https://cyberbotics.com/doc/guide/getting-started-with-webots) to have an overview on how it works.
 In this section we are explaining the important options regarding our projects.

 ## Interface overview